 The DGA minimum density target is intended to support compact and efficient development, complete communities, and higher level of public transit.
 The Future Urban Area (FUA) lands are designated greenfield area (DGA) lands that were brought within the City's Urban Area through a Regional settlement area boundary expansion.
-The Official Plan density targets for the 'Neighbourhood Area' designations within the Future Urban Area reflect the Growth Plan 2006 DGA density target of 50 residents and jobs per developable hectare Region-wide, and the Regional Official Plan density target of 70 residents and jobs per hectare, and 20 units per hectare for these lands.
+The Official Plan density targets for the 'Neighbourhood Area' designations within the Future Urban Area reflect the Growth Plan 2020 DGA density target of 50 residents and jobs per developable hectare, and the Regional Official Plan density target of 70 residents and jobs per hectare, and 20 units per hectare for these lands.
+Staff note that a new density target of 65 residents and jobs per hectare apply for 'New Community Areas' to accommodate growth to 2051.

-Development has not yet begun in any of the FUA lands, but the approved Secondary Plans for the Berzcy Glen and Robinson Glen communities contain land use designations and associated density ranges which are planned to achieve both targets.
-A number of recently draft approved plans of subdivision in the Berczy Glen community demonstrate the targets can be reached.
+Some limited development has begun in the FUA lands, and the approved Secondary Plans for the Angus Glen, Berczy Glen, Victoria Glen and Robinson Glen communities contain land use designations and associated density ranges which are planned to achieve both targets.
+A number of recently draft approved plans of subdivision in the Berczy Glen and Robinson Glen communities demonstrate that the targets can be reached.
 The achievement of the density targets will continue to be monitored as the lands develop over time.